krisquigley/krisquigley.github.io/source/2015-12-08-polling-for-file-generation.md

 end
 ```

+However, we know that suppliers and orders are bound to increase, therefore we need to find a better solution for generating files which will scale without blocking our precious ruby processes.

 Obviously, this is where workers come in to do all the heavy lifting.
-By putting this work in a background process so that we can free up our ruby processes again.
+By putting this work in a background process, we can free up our ruby processes again.

 ```ruby
 class OrdersController < ApplicationController